XuanLu11/XuanLu11.github.io/index.md

 I have contributed as the first author to a manuscript submitted to the International Journal of Computer Vision (IJCV), and as a co-first author to another manuscript submitted to NeurIPS 2025.

 <!--**<font color="#990000">I am actively seeking a PhD position for 2026 Fall admission.</font>**-->
-**I am actively seeking a PhD position for 2026 Fall admission**, focusing on image/video/3D generation, computational imaging, and sparsity-aware modelling.
+**I am actively seeking a PhD position for 2026 Fall admission**, focusing on image/video/3D generation, multi-modal learning, computational imaging, and sparsity-aware modelling.

 Feel free to reach out to me at [xuanlu1113@gmail.com](xuanlu1113@gmail.com)